Domain Walls in $A_4$ Flavour Models: Conclusion

 \subsubsection{Acknowledgements}

 BF acknowledges Liaoning Natural Science Foundation No.~2025-BS-0086 and Guangdong Basic and Applied Basic Research Foundation No.~2025A1515011079.
-SFK thanks IFIC, Valencia, for hospitality and acknowledges the STFC Consolidated Grant ST/X000583/1.
+SFK thanks IFIC, Valencia, for hospitality and acknowledges the STFC Consolidated Grant ST/X000583/1; his work was funded by a Leverhulme Emeritus Fellowship Grant.
 L.M. is supported by the Generalitat Valenciana through the grant CIACIF/2023/91.
 L.M would like to thank the IPPP at Durham University for their hospitality during the completion of this work.
 JT would like to thank the Quantum Field Theory Centre at the University of Southern Denmark for their hospitality during the completion of this work.
-YLZ was supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.~12205064, 12347103, and Zhejiang Provincial Natural Science Foundation of China under Grant No. LDQ24A050002.
+YLZ was supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.~12535007, 12547104, and Zhejiang Provincial Natural Science Foundation of China under Grant No. LDQ24A050002.